aditi-v79/TaskAutomationAIWorkflow/README.md

 # AI-Powered Workflow Automation Platform

-A modern workflow automation platform that leverages AI/ML capabilities for task automation, built with Vue.js and Django.
+A modern workflow automation platform that leverages AI/ML capabilities for task automation, built with React and Django.

 ## Features